sophia-zube/incari-doc/toolbox/communication/http/httpclient.md

 ![The HTTP GET Node.](../../../.gitbook/assets/httpgetnode.png)

-**HTTP GET** creates a request and returns the response within the _HTTP_ protocol.
-This is very useful when dealing with APIs.
-A more detailed explanation involving APIs can be found in the **See Also** section.
+**HTTP GET** creates a request and returns the response as per the _HTTP_ protocol.
+This is very useful when dealing with web APIs.
+A more detailed explanation involving web APIs can be found in the **See Also** section.

 ## Attributes